Serapieum-of-alex/pyramids/docs/dataCube.rst

 ===================
-read_separate_files
+read_multiple_files
 ===================

-- `read_separate_files` parse files in a directory and construct the array with the dimension of the first reads rasters from a folder and creates a 3d array with the same 2d dimensions of the first raster in the folder and length as the number of files.
+- `read_multiple_files` parse files in a directory and construct the array with the dimension of the first reads rasters from a folder and creates a 3d array with the same 2d dimensions of the first raster in the folder and length as the number of files.